smartlogic/ansible-role-github_keys/README.md

 GitHub Keys
 =========

 Install authorized_keys into a given user.
 Fetches the public keys from GitHub for specified users, or users in specified organizations.

 Requirements
 ------------

-None
+Ansible 2.8 or higher

 Role Variables
 --------------